itscoltonhicks/Windows-OS-Administration/README.md

 The ```reg delete``` specifies we want to delete the object named ```Run PowerShell```, which is located in the ```HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run``` registry path.

-Querying the registry path a final time reveals how it's deleted.
+Querying the registry path a final time reveals that it's deleted.

 <img width="900" alt="21  reg delete command" src="https://github.com/user-attachments/assets/7ac47c76-bc02-4faf-8a8e-3389eb69a0f3" loading="lazy"/>